advertise

 Your Classified Waters Licence for Class I or Class II waters is sold per diem and is date and water-specific.
 Before purchasing your license, confirm with your angling guide if you are guided.
 Anglers may purchase as many Classified Waters Licences as they want, but each licence cannot be used for more than 8 consecutive days.

+EXCEPTION: Non-Resident Aliens (whether GUIDED or NON-GUIDED) are limited to purchasing one Classified Waters Licence for the Dean River per licence year.
 Non-guided Non-Resident Aliens who want to fish the Dean River's Class I - Main Section should check the Government of Freshwater Fishing in B.C.

 Proof of Identify & Authorization